jdereg/json-io/README.md

     }

 ### Debugging
-Instead of doing System.out.println debugging, call `JsonWriter.toJson(obj)` and dump that String out.
+Instead of doing System.out.println debugging, call `JsonWriter.objectToJson(obj)` and dump that String out.
 It will reveal the object in all it's glory.
-Take that output and paste it into a JSON lint / formatter so you can can easily read it: See http://jsonformatter.curiousconcept.com/ and http://www.jsonlint.com/

 ### Pretty-Printing JSON
 Use JsonWriter.formatJson() API to format a passed in JSON string to a nice, human readable format.
 Also, when writing JSON data, use the JsonWriter.objectToJson(o, args) API, where args is a Map with a key of JsonWriter.PRETTY_PRINT and a value of 'true' (boolean or String).
 When run this way, the JSON written by the JsonWriter will be formatted in a nice, human readable format.